Applying To: Police Officer (Trainee)

 The Employment History and Educational/Training History sections of the application must be completed.
 Resumes will not be accepted as a substitute to a fully completed Employment Application.
 Incomplete and/or carelessly completed applications will not be considered.

-Examination Components and Their Weights
+Scoring Components and Their Weights

 4 comments from people like you have helped us improve this page.
 Keep the feedback coming!